maiskt/hackathon.github.io/docs/10-Loans.md

 + No

 ## LOAN_MM
-Ever borrowed money or used credit from a mobile money service.
+Ever borrowed money or used credit from a mobile money service: counts respondents who have ever purchased something using mobile money service.

 Levels: